 VISITING YOUR SON / DAUGHTER DURING THE COURSES

-Parents wishing to visit during the Courses are welcome at any time, but should first contact the Course Office.
+Parents are welcome to observe their son/daughter during the outings but this should be first arranged with the Course Director.
 Eton has four boathouses spread out over a large area, and the timings of the outings do change slightly on a day-to-day basis, so parents arriving unannounced may well be unable to find us.
 Please note that the Procession of Boats is considered to be the most enjoyable spectacle to watch on the Courses, hence its place in the timetable at the end of the week, staged as the final event before the students return home.

 On the first day students are requested first of all to check in at the Course Office in Eton between 2.15-4pm, from where they will be accompanied (with their parents) to their houses.
 The Courses begin with a very important swimming test and safety briefing from 4pm onwards so students should make every effort to arrive before this time at the very latest.

 For a map of general approaches to Eton, please click here

 For a map of directions to the Course Office once in Eton please click here

 Any students coming from overseas must arrive at Eton before 4pm at the very latest on the first day (Sunday) of each Course.
 This means that flights should be booked to arrive at Heathrow no later than 3pm, or at Gatwick no later than 1pm.
 Return flights for departing students should be arranged for the Saturday afternoon (students will be able to leave Eton from 12 noon onwards).